New Zealand’s first Voluntary National Review (VNR)

 The government is implementing New Zealand’s SDG commitments through our efforts to build a more productive, sustainable, inclusive and future-ready economy that will lift the wellbeing of all New Zealanders.
 And we are supporting the achievement of the SDGs in the Pacific and beyond.

 Achieving the SDGs will require a whole of New Zealand effort.
 We know there is a great deal of work already underway, across all sectors.
-We want to capture it and celebrate it where we can.
-We want to build a fuller appreciation for what is being planned or done.
-So, please tell us your stories.
-We want to hear about your ideas and any actions you have put in place that will contribute to achieving the SDGs in New Zealand or overseas.
+We want to capture those stories and celebrate them where we can.
+Our aim is to build a fuller appreciation for what is being planned or done.

 Email your story to us at VNR2019@mfat.govt.nz.